andrasq/node-minisql/README.md

 Limitations:

-- returns an array of values, not objects.
-The column names and types are returned in `rows.columns`
+- returns an array of value arrays, not an array of objects
-- returns datetimes as strings, not Date objects
+- longlongs, decimals returned as numbers (beware the loss of precision)
-- longlongs, decimals, dates, timestamps, enums returned as strings
+- dates, timestamps, enums returned as strings

 Example